jsperf/jsperf.com/README.md

 _If you want to only lint and save a little time, use `npm run lint` which skips the tests._

 _If you are missing code coverage, open `coverage.html` in the root of the project for a detailed visual report._

-## Gotchas

-- ES6 Template Strings are not supported by esprima which means you can't generate coverage reports which means `npm test` won't pass.

 ### Adding new dependencies